rtCamp/Frappe-Manager/docs/guides/python-node-versions.md

 ```

 !!! danger
     Using an incompatible Python or Node version can break your bench.
-Only use `--skip-version-check` if you know what you are doing - for example, testing a new Frappe branch that has not yet updated its declared requirements.
+Only use `--skip-version-check` if you know what you are doing; for example, testing a new Frappe branch that has not yet updated its declared requirements.

 ## Checking current versions